code-shaper/code-shaper-website/docs/reference/plugin-plugin.md

 :::tip Prerequisites

 Before installing this plugin, make sure that you have created a monorepo for your code.
-See [Set up a monorepo](../getting-started/set-up-a-monorepo.md) for instructions.
+See [Create a New Repo](../getting-started/create-a-new-repo.md) for instructions.

 :::